Flying saucers to aliens: The most famous UFO sightings till now

 The Rendlesham Forest incident inspired a movie, The Rendlesham UFO Incident (2014), and a documentary, Codename Rendlesham (2020).
 In the forest is a UFO hiking trail that leads to the spot where the personnel claimed to have seen the strange object.

-(Hero image: David Castor (user:dcastor)/CC0/Wikimedia Commons; Featured image: Blurz/CC BY-SA 4.0/Wikimedia Commons)
+Hero image: Courtesy David Castor (user:dcastor)/CC0/Wikimedia Commons; Featured image: Courtesy Blurz/CC BY-SA 4.0/Wikimedia Commons